Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \
 \
 Ha ha, how did she even remember ?
 Right, it was back at a highschool festival, when she first saw the jacket that had followed me for years.
 I was once forced to sit in the front row by my English teacher, just because I couldn't shut my yap with my classmates.
 If she moved me there so that I could focus on the lesson, then yeah... that was going nowhere.
-Times like that, I fold the coat into a smooth, soft, pillow-shaped, let all the teacher's word turn into a lullaby, having the kind of nap that made everyone else tease me for years, honestly, I didn’t mind being remembered like that.
+Times like that, I fold the coat into a smooth, soft, pillow-shaped, let all the teacher's words turn into a lullaby, having the kind of nap that made everyone else tease me for years, honestly, I didn’t mind being remembered like that.

 \
 \
 \
-I hit on her knee all she could react was just an *"Ouch !"* with an impotent smile.
-Such a frangible person like that, who is easy to get touched by words, dare to wandering around world, eat whatever she wants, do whatever she likes,
-\
-\
-\
 *"Ever heard of Slack ?"*
 \
-*"Yeah, used it once in my university."*
+*"Yeah, used it once in college."*
 \
-*"I was flirted on there !"*
+*"I got flirted with on it !"*
 \
 \
 \
-Oh my, it was from her previous job, when some guys from another department somehow found her out.
+Say that again ?
+It was from her previous job, when some guys from another department somehow found her out.
 I think that's understandable, when a cutie pie like that wanders around the campus, your eyes just naturally find her.
-There weren't many girls there, like, the crave of finding "the other half" of these guys had reached a new level, they even made, how do I say, a portfolio, uploading to somewhere introducing themselves to whoever might be interest, literally !
+There weren't many girls there, like, the crave of finding "the other half" of these guys had reached a new level, they even made, how do I say, a portfolio, uploading to somewhere introducing themselves to whoever might be interest, literally.
 The desperation was almost adorable, with a touch of... creepy too.
-One of them somehow spotted her, on a sunny day, slid into her DMs with a classic "Hi there, are you Vietnamese ?".
+One of them somehow spotted her, on a sunny day, slid into her DMs with a classic *"Hi there, are you Vietnamese ?"*.
 You blind ?
 There's her name on it !
 \
 \
 \